rsyslog/rsyslog-doc/source/configuration/filters.rst

 sign ("='') to specify only this single priority and not any of the above.
 You may also (both is valid, too) precede the priority with an exclamation mark ("!'') to ignore all that priorities, either exact this one or this and any higher priority.
-If you use both extensions than the exclamation mark must occur before the equals sign, just use it intuitively.
+If you use both extensions then the exclamation mark must occur before the equals sign, just use it intuitively.